BBC Journalist Apprenticeship Scheme: The Complete Application Guide

 The Highlights & Reviews

-When asked about his favourite part of the scheme, Elgott said that it was without a doubt the radio training.
+When asked about his favourite part of the scheme, Jordan says it was without a doubt the radio training.
 “We were split into teams and tasked with creating, producing, and voicing our own radio show, which would then be judged by the head of BBC Radio Scotland,” he recalls.

 “It took us out of our comfort zones, but the experience and feedback enabled us to be put straight to work when we returned.
 As a result, I have appeared on BBC Scotland’s flagship sport results programme regularly, while currently, the main aspect of my job is to read the sports news throughout the day.
 The training we were given made the transition from newbie to reporter seamless.”

-Broadcast was also a highlight for Brown as well, who said it was TV training that really stood out.
+Broadcast was also a highlight for Kesewaa as well, who said it was TV training that really stood out.
 “It was very thorough and intense, but at the same time it was really enjoyable.
-I felt a real sense of achievement when TV training finished.
+I felt a real sense of achievement when TV training finished.”

 “We had the freedom to make mistakes, as long as we were willing to learn how to fix them.”